If you’re one of the two billion-plus people with an Android smartphone, you need to be using a VPN.

-Before you connect, it’s important to check the security settings.
-You’ll want to enable the VPN kill switch and IP leak protection if your VPN service offers it – these features will keep your connection secure and safe.
+1. Be sure to enable the VPN kill switch and IP leak protection – if your VPN service offers it – as these features will keep your personal data secure and private.

-Once you’ve tapped ‘Connect’, the VPN app will run in the background, leaving you to carry on using your Android device as normal.
+Once connected, the VPN app will run in the background, leaving you to carry on using your Android device as normal.

 Can I Use a VPN on Android TV?